The Cromwell is a luxury boutique-style resort at the heart of the Las Vegas Strip.

 Situated across from the lobby is hip gift shop called Curios that's packed with everything from snacks, cigarettes and liquors to stylish British accessories and European spa products.

 The Cromwell also boasts the first restaurant by well-known author and Food Network television personality Giada De Laurentiis.
-Called Giada, the 10,000-square-foot eatery is situated on the second floor.
+Called Giada, the large eatery is situated on the second floor and serves breakfast, lunch and dinner.
 It has a patio that showcases breathtaking views of the Strip and the Fountains of Bellagio through remote-controlled hydraulic windows that wrap around the perimeter.
 De Laurentiis' Italian cuisine embraces her birthplace of Rome while blending in some lighter Californian influences.
 There's also a bar/lounge area at Giada with a custom antipasti bar where pizza and bread ovens are housed.
 Chefs can frequently be spotted here rolling out homemade pasta.

 Another highlight of The Cromwell is Drai's Beach Club & Nightclub.
 The expansive 11th-floor rooftop pool deck by hospitality and nightlife visionary Victor Drai offers both daytime and evening party experiences as well as a mix of big-name DJs and the best undiscovered talent around.
 Drai's Beach Club has two main pools, each with central wet decks and perimeter seating on lounge chairs and daybeds.
 There is also an assortment of bungalows and cabanas, some of which have their own private pools, showers and restrooms.
 There are 10 towering 35-foot palm trees and drinks are served from two full bars.
 Drai's Nightclub, on the other hand, encompasses all of this along with a chic indoor setting under a giant gold disco ball that includes an array of booths surrounding a spacious stage and dance floor.